Arnold-In-Tech/smartBanking/README.md

 python3 ./lib/cli.py
 ```

+## CLI Commands
+1. Bank utilities
+- List all banks
+- Find bank by name
+- Find bank by id
+- Create bank
+- Update bank
+- Delete bank

+2. Customer utilities
+- List all customers
+- Find customer by name
+- Find customer by id
+- Create customer
+- Update customer
+- Delete customer

+3. Account utilities
+- Add/Register an account
+- List all accounts registered with a specific bank
+- List all accounts registered to a specific customer
+- Display customer's balance in all bank accounts
+- Calculate a customers' Net-worth

+## Future enhancements
+- Add feature to calculate interest on loans
+- Add cash withdrawal and deposit methods
+- Add feature to auto-update balance on cash withdrawal, deposit, and loan payment

 # Author
 Arnold .A.

 # Licence
 All assets and code are under the [MIT](https://choosealicense.com/licenses/mit/) LICENSE and in the public domain unless specified otherwise.